apache/pulsar/site2/website/versioned_docs/version-2.4.0/client-libraries-python.md

 exception.

-Once a producer is created with a certain schema definition, it will only accept objects that are instances of the declared schema class.
+Once a producer is created with a certain schema definition, it only accepts objects that are instances of the declared schema class.

 Similarly, for a consumer/reader, the consumer will return an